absmach/supermq-docs/docs/messaging.md

 ### Vernemq MQTT Broker

 VerneMQ is a powerful MQTT publish/subscribe message broker designed to implement the OASIS industry standard MQTT protocol.
-It is built to take messaging and IoT applications to the next level by providing a unique set of features related to scalability, reliability, high performance, and operational simplicity.
+It is built to take messaging and IoT applications to the next level by providing a unique set of features related to scalability, reliability, high-performance, and operational simplicity.

 Key features of VerneMQ include: